CUBoulder-2018spring-ML4HCI/G-AthArt-Joshi-Pfleiderer/README.md

 # G-AthArt-Joshi-Pfleiderer
-dynamic time warping to make an artistic or athletic interface A program which uses the the Microsoft Kinect
+Dynamic time warping with an artistic or athletic interface using the the Microsoft Kinect

 Kushal Joshi
 Jorit Pfleiderer
 CSCI-4830